hogoww/IdleChampionTooling/README.md

 StPlayground openContents: BaselineOfIdleChampionTooling new initialPlayground
 ```
+6 - Save the script
+7 - Attach the script to the image to be created

-6 - Create image
+8 - Create image
-7 - Select the created image
+9 - Select the created image
-8 - Launch
+10 - Launch
-9 - Wait for the image to be ready, and follow the comments in the window that'll appear :)
+11 - Wait for the image to be ready, and follow the comments in the window that'll appear :)